Tay14/we-are-fine/README.md

 * Keep massages short, visible in **one line** and use **present tense** only.
 ---

+### Branching
+---

+### Pull Request
+---

 ### Git Cheatsheet:
-If you are unsure with any command, try them out on your own repo or fork the project.
+If you are unsure with any command, try them out on your own repo or fork this project.
+---